 “[The players] are clan leaders [of] a small rat post, they will defend your rats from predators and monstrous creatures.
 [The user’s] main goal is to build the largest [‘Ratropolis’!]
 Make your rats talk about it for a thousand years.”

-While it’s still a demo version, “Ratropolis” already proves to be quite some excellent deck-building fun!
-Over 80 unique cards wait to be collected, each card with its own ability.
+While it is still a demo version, “Ratropolis” already proves to be quite some excellent deck-building fun!
+Over eighty unique cards wait to be collected, each with its own ability.
 The three most important card types in the beginning of a round are economy cards, building cards and military cards.
 Economy cards will help you to gain some money, if you use them wisely.
 Building cards can be used to create certain types of buildings like houses for your rat citizens, farms or market places.
-The military cards will turn your rats into little soldiers with individual skills (defensive guards, attacking ‘knights’, archers and so on) to fight off the predators of your otherwise cozy little village.
-To activate a card will take some of your resources (gold and/or your citizen), though; so you have to develop a strategy to master this game.
+The military cards will turn your rats into little soldiers with individual skills (defensive guards, attacking knights, archers and so on) to fight off the predators of your otherwise cozy little village.
+However, to activate a card will take some of your resources (like gold, some of your citizen or both), so you have to develop a strategy to master this game.

-Over time, the hordes of hostile creatures will not only get bigger, but the individual enemies might also get stronger, faster and more dangerous.
-They even will attack you not just from one side, but two.
-So, if you are a fan of deck-building and/or tower defense games and love titles where you have to think quick to make the right decisions, “Ratropolis” will be worth your time for sure.
-I am definitely looking forward to the full version and will keep an eye on it as if it were a delicious piece of Gouda cheese.
+Over time, the hordes of hostile creatures will not only get bigger, but also stronger, faster and more dangerous overall.
+They even will attack you not only from one side, but two.
+So, if you are a fan of deck-building or tower defense games and love titles where you have to think quick to make the right decisions, “Ratropolis” will be worth your time for sure.
+[PLAY]